AdobeDocs/experience-manager-cloud-service.en/help/assets/file-format-support.md

 | TIFF        | &#10003;             | &#10003;            | &#10003;     | -        |
 | WebP        | &#10003;             | &#10003;            | -            | -        |

-* WebP support is currently for lossy compression.
+* WebP support is currently for lossy compression and supports 0-100 values to change quality of image.

 ## Image formats in [!DNL Dynamic Media] {#image-support-dynamic-media}